0davidog/CI_PP2_TriviaSurvivor/README.md

 ### Browser and OS testing

-Using the site [Browserstack](https://www.browserstack.com/), I tested the app accross multiple devices, browser and operating systems for a wide view of functionality accross platforms.
+Using the site [Browserstack](https://www.browserstack.com/), I tested the app across multiple devices, browser and operating systems for a wide view of functionality across platforms.

 |Device|OS|Viewport|Browser|Browserstack Screenshot|
 |-|-|-|-|-|